PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 before retaining its guarded reconciliation result.
 Keep the following mixed- Concat owner boundary fixed.
 Commit and push only; do not create or update a pull request.

+## Primary final Conv-input evidence characterization checkpoint

+The standalone stale NCHW-to-NHWC Conv-input owner unconditionally prunes unused tensors after its indexed rewrite loop.
+A focused real-tensor fixture removes an unrelated unused constant while returning a zero rewrite counter, proving that `final_conv_input_stats` is incomplete mutation evidence today.

+A strict expected-failure primary-path contract requires `final_conv_input_tensor_count`, a clamped `pruned_unused_tensors` delta, and a stable `_final_conv_input_static_shape_stats` zero dictionary.
+The existing rewrite-only guard assigns the opt-in complete reconciliation result but does not run for cleanup-only evidence.
+Its guarded sort and the following mixed- Concat owner remain fixed.

+At implementation, add only this evidence plumbing.
+Do not change indexed matching, rewiring, output metadata, pruning, raw owner schema, guard, sort, mixed-Concat boundary, dependencies, or TensorFlow behavior.
+Validate sequentially, then commit and push only; do not create or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- focused final/prune/convergence selection:
+  `4 passed, 10 deselected, 1 xfailed`
+- expanded broad related gate: `571 passed, 1 xfailed in 28.23s`
+- Ruff and `git diff --check`: passed

+The sole strict xfail is the deliberately unmet complete Conv-input evidence contract; there are no unexpected failures.